 My family and friends love this skinny dip.
 It’s loaded with such good-for-you ingredients.
-Most hummus is made mostly of garbanzo beans, tahini, garlic and olive oil, but this one’s unconventional.
-This green colored hummus has garbanzo beans, garlic and a little olive oil, but you’ll love the addition of edamame and fresh spinach.
+Most hummus is made mostly of garbanzo beans, tahini, garlic, and olive oil, but this one is unconventional.
+This green-colored hummus has garbanzo beans, garlic, and a little olive oil, but you’ll love the addition of edamame and fresh spinach.
 It doesn’t need the tahini at all.
-Talk about vitamin and antioxidant rich!
-A 2 tablespoon serving has 63 calories, 4 grams of fat and 2 Weight Watchers POINTS PLUS.
+Talk about vitamin and antioxidant-rich!
+A 2 tablespoon serving has 63 calories, 4 grams of fat, and 1 Blue WW Freestyle SmartPoints, and 2 Green.
 Whip up my delectable hummus for your next gathering…It will be a big hit and a keeper for sure.

 Prep Time: 10 minutes

 1½ cup fresh edamame, shells removed, if using frozen, defrosted

 1 (15 oz) can garbanzo beans, rinsed and drained

 ¼ cup plus 1 tablespoon extra virgin olive oil

 ½ teaspoon salt, or to taste

 1. This dip can be made in a food processor, mini chop, or blender.
 In a food processor: add the garlic and pulse until chopped.
 Add all remaining ingredients and process until smooth.
 If still too thick, add more water until you reach desired consistency.
 Taste.
 Add more salt, if desired and red pepper flakes, if you want it spicier.
 Mix again.

 2. If made using a mini chop or blender, you’ll need to process in 2 batches.
 Add batches to a bowl and mix to blend together.